 Steps to Take to File a Restraining Order in Pennsylvania Domestic Violence Cases

-Restraining Order in Domestic Violence Cases
+Restraining Order in a Pennsylvania Domestic Violence Case

 If you're facing physical, sexual, or emotional abuse from a spouse, partner, or any other family member, you have the legal right to put an end to it.
 An important step to take to end the violence and abuse in your life is to get a restraining order.
 You have the right to feel safe in your own home.
 If you have been the victim of domestic violence in Pennsylvania, you can file a "protection from abuse" order.